DOLUWAMU-TAIWO/Linux_Microblaze_V1.0/README.md

 ## Features

-- **Python 2 with Gpio control Application and Encryption Decryption Application
+- **Python 2 with Gpio Control Application and  Ceasar-Cipher based Encryption Decryption Application
 - **Sophisticated Software:**  Custom distribution of Linux called petalinux completely customizable to user requirement.
 - **MicroBlaze Soft Processor:** A key component in our embedded system design.
 - **Nexys A7 FPGA Board:** The backbone of our project, providing a robust platform for development.